Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: DMFT Results for a Driven-Dissipative Bose-Hubbard Lattice

-This difference can be understood by noticing that there are two main sources of resonance broadening within Open-DMFT, one coming from the bare non-Markovian bath $\Delta(\omega)$, the other coming from inelastic scattering encoded in the many body self-energy $\Sigma(\omega)$ (see Sec.~\ref{sec:lattice}).
-Within Hubbard-I (or Gutzwiller) the main contribution to $\Sigma(\omega)$ is real, giving rise to poles at frequencies of order $U$, with a small imaginary part coming from the weak Markovian dissipative processes which is subdominant to the bath contribution, roughly of order $\Delta\sim J^2/U$ for the frequency range in Figure~\ref{fig:specFunc_smalldrive}.
-NCA on the other hand accounts for non trivial many body scattering channels mediated by the bath and results in a finite imaginary part of $\Sigma(\omega)$, also scaling with the hopping strength and responsible for the larger broadening.
-Overall the spectral function in this low-drive, low-hopping normal region is very reminiscent of an equilibrium Bose Hubbard model in the Mott insulating phase~\cite{strandWernerPRA2015}, with Hubbard bands, describing doublon/holons and multiparticle excitations, which are partially filled by drive and dissipation.
-As we show in the next section, increasing the drive strength reveals a spectral feature which is instead unique to interacting driven-dissipative systems.
+A comparison between Hubbard-I and NCA, shows that the former largely underestimates the effect of the bath.
+Indeed within NCA the sharp peaks of the isolated single site problem are largely broadened already for a moderate value of the hopping rate $J/U=0.2$, a trend that further increases for larger values of $J/U$.
+At the same time the location of the poles is found to be weakly dependent on the hopping rate and, at least for $J/U=0.2$, essentially captured already by Hubbard-I and Gutzwiller mean-field.
+This difference can be understood by noticing that there are two main sources of resonance broadening within our DMFT approach, one coming from the bare non-Markovian bath $\Delta(\omega)$, the other coming from the Markovian interacting single-site problem, encoded in the self-energy $\Sigma(\omega)$ (see Sec.~\ref{sec:lattice}).
+Within Hubbard-I the latter is independent of $J$, and only set by pump and losses.
+NCA on the other hand accounts for many body scattering channels \emph{mediated} by the bath and results in an imaginary part of $\Sigma(\omega)$, also scaling with the hopping strength and responsible for the larger broadening.
+We emphasize that while the main effect of the DMFT bath in this regime is to broaden the resonances, this broadening is not uniform in frequency, i.e. it could not be reproduced by treating the DMFT bath with a Markov approximation.
+In fact, the self-consistent condition Eq.~(\ref{eq:selfConsDelta}) implies that the spectrum of the DMFT bath is given by the local spectral function itself, namely it comes with a rich multi-peak structure in frequency which prevents the use of a simple Markovian approximation.
+Overall the spectral function in this low-drive, low-hopping normal region is very reminiscent of an equilibrium Bose Hubbard model in the Mott insulating phase~\cite{strandWernerPRA2015}, with Hubbard bands, describing doublon/holons and multiparticle excitations, which are partially filled by incoherent pump and dissipation.
+As we show in the next section, increasing the pump strength reveals a spectral feature which is instead unique to interacting driven-dissipative systems.